Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 MPOT batch trajectory optimization

-batch smooth trajopt via entropic OT · Le, Chalvatzaki, Biess, Peters (NeurIPS 2023)
+batch smooth trajopt via entropic OT · Le et al. (NeurIPS 2023); Sinkhorn after Cuturi 2013

 Sinkhorn is matrix-scaling: the densest GPU-friendly inner loop.